-Kilinç Law & Consulting actively supports diversity in the firm.
-The firm is majority female and the team comprises many different ethnic identities.
-Kilinç Law and Consulting is proud to be a diverse team, reflecting a range of race, religion, national origin, sex, age, marital status, gender identity, citizenship status and other statuses.
-The firm is highly international, and there are currently many associates in the firm from Azerbaijani, Sweden and Australia.
+“From day one, we have always attached great importance to having a balanced workforce.
+The Kılınç Law family is proud to state that unlike many other firms operating in our industry, since 2016 we have had more women employees than men and at every level of the business women are well represented – with half our partners, 75% of our senior associates and almost 90% of our associates being women.
+Moreover; Kılınç Law and Consulting is proud to be a diverse team, reflecting a range of race, religion, national origin, sex, age, marital status, gender identity, citizenship status and other statuses.
+The firm is highly international, and there are currently associates in the firm from Azerbaijan, Sweden and Australia.

-The Firm provides a wealth of role models for aspiring young female lawyers the majority of senior positions are occupied by female lawyers a situation that is rare in both specialist and large law firms.
-As a firm that practices corporate law, Kilinç Law & Consulting understands good business practices, so the Firm agrees that diversity in recruiting, hiring, and promoting makes good business sense for us as well as for clients.
-Kilinç Law & Consulting recently promoted a female Senior Associate, Seray Özsoy, to the Partnership in September 2018.
-This helps to further encourage the predominantly female team that success is rewarded at Kilinç Law & Consulting regardless of gender.
+The Firm provides a wealth of role models for aspiring young female lawyers; the majority of senior positions are occupied by female lawyers, a situation that is rare in both specialist and large law firms.
+As a firm that practices corporate law, Kılınç Law & Consulting understands good business practices, so the Firm agrees that diversity in recruiting, hiring, and promoting makes good business sense for us as well as for clients.
+Kılınç Law & Consulting recently promoted a female Senior Associate, Duygu Doğan, to the Partnership in September 2019, making her the firm’s second female partner together with Seray Özsoy.
+This helps to further encourage the predominantly female team that success is rewarded at Kılınç Law & Consulting regardless of gender.

 Doing Business In